Medical Policy: 07.01.32

 There is preliminary evidence that balloon angioplasty, with or without stenting, may be effective in treating symptomatic patients with intra-cranial stenosis, available data are mainly from retrospective case series.
 Randomized controlled studies are needed to ascertain the effectiveness of this technology compared to best medical care in preventing stroke in patients with intra-cranial stenosis that is symptomatic or asymptomatic.
 The clinical benefit of balloon angioplasty, with or without stenting has not been firmly established.
 There is insufficient evidence at this time to permit conclusions on net health outcome.
 Therefore, intracranial percutaneous angioplasty, with or without stenting for the treatment of atherosclerotic stenosis is considered investigational.

-There is some preliminary evidence from retrospective case series studies that balloon angioplasty may be beneficial in treating cerebral vasospasm following aneurysmal subarchnoid hemorrhage (SAH), its effectiveness in the prevention and treatment of this condition needs to be verified by prospective, randomized, controlled trials.
+There is some preliminary evidence from retrospective case series studies that balloon angioplasty may be beneficial in treating cerebral vasospasm following aneurysmal subarachnoid hemorrhage (SAH), its effectiveness in the prevention and treatment of this condition needs to be verified by prospective, randomized, controlled trials.
 There is insufficient evidence at this time to permit conclusions on net health outcome.
-Therefore, intracranial percutaneous angioplasty, with or without stenting for the treatment of cerebral vasospasm following aneurysmal subarchnoid hemorrhage (SAH) is considered investigational.
+Therefore, intracranial percutaneous angioplasty, with or without stenting for the treatment of cerebral vasospasm following aneurysmal subarachnoid hemorrhage (SAH) is considered investigational.

 To report provider services, use appropriate CPT* codes, Modifiers, Alpha Numeric (HCPCS level 2) codes, Revenue codes, and/or diagnosis codes.